Rahulkhinchi03/Rahulkhinchi03/README.md

 ### Communities
 I'm proudly building the DeCodeCafe Community and a GitHub Campus Expert, where I actively foster collaboration and knowledge sharing.
 In leadership roles as a Beta Microsoft Learn Student Ambassador and Google Developer Students Club Lead, I've driven impactful initiatives and engaged with diverse technical audiences.

 With industry experience as a Technical Writing Intern at GeeksForGeeks and a mentor at ConnectBud, I possess a strong foundation in effective communication and mentorship.
 I have delivered over 20 technical talks on topics such as API Security, API Development, Git and GitHub, Open Source, Introduction to Codespaces, and Checkstyle.
-I organized GDSC WoW for Gujarat Region in Ahmedabad, attracting 750+ attendees and delivering a talk on "Shift left approach to API Security Testing with Pynt".
+I organized GDSC WoW for the Gujarat Region in Ahmedabad, attracting 750+ attendees and delivering a talk on "Shift left approach to API Security Testing with Pynt".

 ### AFK